CaixdLab/CL4CaPro/README.md

 ## Replicate the results in the paper

 ### Models trained with TCGA data
 The AUCs and ROCs of the CL-based classifiers in Figures 2-3 in the paper, c-indexes and IBSs of the CLCox models in Figure 4,  Extended Figures 1 and 4, and Extended Tables 1 and 2 can be replicated using the notebook [*TrainCL4CaPro.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/TrainCL4CaPro.ipynb).
 The notebook uses TCGA data to implement the entire pipeline for training and testing CL-based clasifiers and CLCox models.
-See the comments in the notebook for the procudure of training and testing models.
+See the comments in the notebook for the procedure of training and testing models.

 ### Validation with CPTAC-3 & DKFZ datasets
 Place CPTAC-3 and DKFZ datasets in the folder CL4CAPro/CPTAC-3&DKFZ.
-In the Jupyter notebook CPTAC3&DKFZ.ipynb

-The dataset is in the GDC data portal: https://portal.gdc.cancer.gov/projects.
-In the Search-Projects search box at the upper left corner, type in cptac.
-Then both clinical data and gene expression data can be downloaded.

-The mapped CPTAC-3 and DKFZ datasets are available at [CPTAC-3&DKFZ folder](https://github.com/CaixdLab/CL4CaPro/tree/main/CPTAC-3%26DKFZ) based on our supply mapping table [gene_dict_sample.csv](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC-3/gene_dict_sample.csv).
-If you're interested in mapping the CPTAC-3 or DKFZ dataset independently, you can proceed with the steps outlined below: 1) The gene mapping dictionary can be created using the [*CPTAC3_mapping_gen.py*](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC3_mapping_gen.py) script.
-2) It may be necessary to manually verify certain mismatches between official symbol IDs and geneIDs due to updates in versions over recent decades.
-3) Once the mapping ID dictionary is finalized, the [*CPTAC3_map.py*](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC3_map.py) script can be utilized to produce the CPTAC-3 dataset.

-The mapped dataset is then applied to validate models trained on TCGA data.
-Subsequently, the [*CPTAC3&DKFZ.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC3%26DKFZ.ipynb) notebook can generate CPTAC-3 features using TCGA-trained CL models to assess the performance of CPTAC-3 and DKFZ validation.
+In the Jupyter notebook CPTAC3&DKFZ.ipynb, follow the comments there to set proper values of two variables  Task  and Cancer, and then run the code.
+The notebook uses the TCGA models in the folder CL4CaPro_Models.
+Since one model is saved for each type of cancer, the validation result for that model will be produced.
+In Figure 5 of the paper, validation results of 40 models of each type of cancer obtained from 40 random splits of the data are presented.
+To produce the validation results for 40 models, one needs to train 40 models using TrainCL4CaPro.ipynb.

 ### Comparison of Cox models with 16 Oncotype DX genes and all 13,235 genes in a microarray dataset